Wealth Club – Compelling investments for experienced investors

 Calculus EIS Fund

-The first Calculus EIS fund launched in 1999, giving the management team one of the longest track records in the EIS industry.
+The first Calculus EIS fund launched in 1999, making it the longest-standing in the industry.

-Since adopting its current strategy in 2013/14 the Calculus EIS fund has invested £160.4 million into 56 companies.
-These investments have generated exit proceeds and dividends worth £106.6 million, with a remaining portfolio balance of £112.6 million (October 2023).
-The fund seeks to invest in companies operating within the technology, healthcare and entertainment sectors.
+Since adopting its current strategy in 2013/14, the Calculus EIS fund has invested £159.3 million in 58 companies.
+These investments have generated exit proceeds and dividends worth £110.9 million, with a remaining portfolio balance of £86.6 million (June 2024).
+Past performance is not a guide to the future and dividends are variable and not guaranteed.

 • Target return of 2x over 4-7 years – not guaranteed

-• Targets a portfolio of at least 6 companies, invested over 12-18 months – not guaranteed
+• Targets a portfolio of at least six companies, invested over 12-18 months – not guaranteed

 • Minimum investment of £25,000